China's largest banks feel wind in their sails as profits rebound

 Earlier this month, regulators cut the reserves commercial banks must hold against bad loans from 150 per cent to as low as 120 per cent - the exact rate will be partly dependent on how quickly banks shed their bad loans.

-ICBC, AgBank and CCB reported a combined net profit of 724 billion yuan (S$150.9 billion), up 4.1 per cent on 2016, driven by a return to core lending businesses from fee-based incomes.
+ICBC, AgBank and CCB reported a combined net profit of 724 billion yuan (S$151 billion), up 4.1 per cent on 2016, driven by a return to core lending businesses from fee-based incomes.

 All three saw their best annual profit growth since 2015.